Practical review

 Step 1: Identify the Error

-- Overtime & Allowances: Failing to include regular overtime or shift loadings from the 52 weeks prior to injury.
+- Overtime & Allowances: Failing to include regular overtime or shift loadings from the relevant earning period under the rules applying to the claim.

 - Secondary Employment: Ignoring income from a second job.